liOscar58/liOscar58/README.md

 I'm a third year student at University of Ottawa studying Computer Science.
-Current club executive at uOttawa Esports.
+Current club executive at uOttawa Esports and uOttawa Board Games.

 ## 🔗 Links